yoer/curlpp/README.md

 # curlimpp
-simple curl encapsulation for cpp
+simple curl encapsulation by cplusplus

+implement some normal http methods by curl library, like get/post/download